-Som Yew Ya breastfed her son for two years, and manged to do so even while she was studying for her Masters.
+Som Yew Ya breastfed her son for two years and managed to do so even while she was studying for her Masters.
 How did she do it?
-She shares with us her breastfeeding journey.
+She shares with TNAP her breastfeeding journey.

-Like any first-time mum, I was tentative, excited and anticipation of what is to come.
+Like any first-time mum, I was tentative, excited and anticipated what was to come.
 I relied a lot on reading during pregnancy to counter my cluelessness.
 Books and resources were devoured during those 9 months and early years of parenting.

 Looking back on my journey, it was indeed a challenging one, with unexpected turns.

 Pregnancy to the first few weeks

 Right from the get-go, I had it in my mind to breastfeed.
 The latching and breastfeeding positions were very unfamiliar initially and I couldn’t even tell whether what I was doing was right or wrong.

 Thankfully, there were the nurses and visiting lactation consultants who came round to support and provide tips.
 Milk flow was not heavy in the first few days, but that was expected so I didn’t stress too much about it.
 Nevertheless, the feeding time was a bonding session with the newborn and that was special.

 Back home, it took a while to settle into a routine of feeding and pumping.
 Should I pump periodically – even at night?
 Or should I pump only when I feel heavy?
 Should I wake my baby up to feed?
 Should I time my feeding or practice demand feeding?